What is Nessusd.exe and Why It Causes High CPU Usage

 What is nessusd.exe?

-The nessusd.exe is an executable file integral to the functioning of the Nessus Vulnerability Scanner, a top-rated security tool developed by Tenable.
-The file acts as the server component of Nessus, which is responsible for managing and coordinating vulnerability scanning activities.
-It interacts with other components such as the Nessus client or web interface to carry out scans and generate reports.
-Typically, the process file is located in either the C:\Program Files\Tenable\Nessus\ or C:\Program Files\Tenable\Nessus Agent\ directories.
+The nessusd.exe file is a crucial part of the Nessus Vulnerability Scanner software, a well-regarded security tool made by Tenable.
+This file serves as the server bit of Nessus, handling the heavy lifting for vulnerability scans.
+It teams up with the Nessus client or web interface to perform scans and cook up reports.
+You’ll usually find this file lounging in the C:\Program Files\Tenable\Nessus\ or C:\Program Files\Tenable\Nessus Agent\ folders.

 Tenable Nessus nessusd.exe